Color My Text

 Text decorations do not show in the minimap.
 As an example, if you color all lines in a log file with text Failed

 with red color, you will not be able to see those red lines in the minimap.
 You will need to scroll through the document to find them.
-This is due to a limitation with Visual Studio Code.
-They need to keep it performant.
+This is how the Visual Studio Code behaves.
+They must have excluded minimap from being decorated for performance reasons.

 If the text matches multiple rules, one of them has property underline